 One of our previous articles has already given the insights into the definition, types of content such a page usually includes and basic design strategies increasing home page usability.
 Continuing the topic, today we are adding more recommendations organized around three essential aspects: information, interaction, and appearance.

-In general, home page can include the following data:
+In general, a home page can include the following data:

 - the nature of the website: the page has to instantly inform users if it’s a company website, blog, e-commerce website, social network, educational platform or anything else;